 Sinister warehouses – hideouts for thieves, smugglers, cultists, renegade mages – are fundamental building blocks for fantasy roleplaying game city adventures.
 Criminal groups carry out their activities in plain sight in the heart of the city, often with the city ruler’s blessing.
 There are countless ways this can go wrong, so let’s dig in.

 A typical warehouse has several entrances.
 The main doors open to the main street or a courtyard and should be able to accommodate wagons.
 Side entrances for the central area and the office area are common.
 A proper sinister warehouse also has a trapdoor to the sewers and hatches to the roof.
-Careful climbers may use the hatches and railings to enter the building.
+Careful climbers may use the hatches to enter the building.

 The central warehouse area has a high ceiling, allowing stacks of crates that may require a crane to manage.
 Part of the loft is floored, and this is where the crane is located and operated.